-/wsag: AgreementContext/RelatedAgreements
+/wsag: Context/wsag: RelatedAgreements

 This element defines a list of any number of related agreements.
 The related agreements are represented in the agreement service as related agreement services (see the port type section of this document).
 This element MUST appear; however it MAY be empty.
+The nature of the relationship is, in general, domain-specific, but an identifier can be provided in the RelationshipType attribute.
+Common relations could include "wsag:dependency" stating that this agreement requires another agreement to be present a priori or "wsag:composed" stating that this agreement is considered to be part of a larger logical agreement composed of many peer agreements with no ordering implied.
+Standardized relationship definitions could be the focus of other standard activities.